-The description of the school contains four substantive parts, which I argue must be present whenever a complex system is described:
+The description of the school contains four substantive parts.
+In the book, I argue that these parts must be present in every description of a complex system.
+These are:

 - a delineation of all the forms of teaching and learning conceivably available to the school (its state space);

 - a description of the forms of teaching and learning that are more likely, taking into account the resources available (or affordances);

 - an overview of the main motivational drivers that in the school (the intentionalities); and finally,

 - a presentation of the forms of teaching and learning that actually take place (the attractors).